 History of Pareto Analysis

 He put into practice an analysis technique that showed 80% of the qualitative defects or errors stemming from 20% of the problems.
-Thus, focusing on those 20% could put to rest 80% of your product errors, giving your product a high level of quality.
+Thus, focusing on that 20% could put to rest 80% of your product errors, giving your product a high level of quality.

 Why Pareto Analysis?

-Take into consideration that you’re running your own restaurant.
+Take into consideration that you’re running your restaurant.
 You want to check for the high points in your menu—items that sell the most, and the weak points—items that sell the least.

-As stated, this will be just one of the ways where Pareto Analysis helps you narrow down on central issues and peak points in your business and even helps you keep a constant roving eye on them.
+As stated, this will be just one of the ways Pareto Analysis helps you narrow down on central issues and peak points in your business and even helps you keep a constant roving eye on them.

 This is the power of Pareto Analysis and the answer to why we need it.

 Putting into effect the Pareto Chart can be summarized as part of 4 phases.
 These phases of Pareto Analysis look directly into steps that will lead you to construct a Pareto Chart for your use.
 We’ll go through these phases individually and have them associated with achieving a conducive and perfect Pareto Chart for all your problems analyses.

 1. Phase 1 – Identification